torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 Temporary files created for repair are similar to ``O_TMPFILE`` files created by userspace.
-They are not linked into a directory and the entire file will be reaped when the last reference to the file is lost.
+They are analt linked into a directory and the entire file will be reaped when the last reference to the file is lost.
-The key differences are that these files must have no access permission outside the kernel at all, they must be specially marked to prevent them from being opened by handle, and they must never be linked into the directory tree.
+The key differences are that these files must have anal access permission outside the kernel at all, they must be specially marked to prevent them from being opened by handle, and they must never be linked into the directory tree.